LaneCommunityCollege/aspects_logstash/README.md

 ###aspects_logstash_bin_filename
 The filename of the logstash download.
 Used in the unarchive task.
 Values: Any file name that points to the tar file downloaded from logstash.
-Default: "logstash-1.4.1.tar.gz"
+Default: "logstash-1.5.2.tar.gz"

 ###aspects_logstash_bin_dirname
 The directory name that the unarchive task creates.
 Values: Whatever the logstash unarchive task creates.
-Default: logstash-1.4.1
+Default: logstash-1.5.2

 ###aspects_logstash_filesystem:
 Dictionary that helps create and set permissions for the directories and files Logstash uses.

 ####binary
-The symlink to the unarcived logstash directory
+The symlink to the unarchived logstash directory
 Values: where you want logstash to live
 Default: "/opt/logstash"
 You should not change this, it is embedded in several files.
 This should likely be removed eventually, or else the init scripts need to be templated.